Kiss Me, Kate (2002 West End Revival)

 Critics have noted that the domestic violence portrayed in The Taming of the Shrew does not hold up well with modern audiences.

-Since its first celebrated opening in 1948, Kiss Me, Kate has been widely performed in the UK and in the United States.
-The show is available for licensing through Tams-Witmark.
+Since its first celebrated opening in 1948, Kiss Me, Kate has been widely performed.
+The musical is available for licensing through Concord Theatrical.

-The London revival was filmed during the show’s final week in August 2002.
+The London revival was filmed at the Victoria Palace during the show’s final week in August 2002.
 Five performances were filmed, and close-ups were filmed separately.

 PBS aired Kiss Me, Kate on Great Performances on February 26, 2003.
 It was re-aired on December 26, 2006.